mansem03/llms-cant-please-them-all/README.md

 # LLM Judge Disagreement Project

 ## 📌 Problem Description
-This project aims to generate essays that maximize disagreement among multiple LLM judges.
+This project aims to generate essays that maximize disagreement among multiple Large Language Model (LLM) judges.

 Different LLMs have different biases such as:
 - Preference for formal vs informal writing
-- Sensitivity to ethical issues
+- Sensitivity to ethical arguments
 - Differences in logical reasoning

-We exploit these biases by generating essays with:
+This project exploits these biases by generating essays with:
-- Contradictions
+- Contradictory arguments
 - Mixed writing styles
-- Ambiguous arguments
-- Ethical grey areas
+- Ethical ambiguity
+- Abstract and philosophical ideas

 ---

 ## 📊 Dataset Overview
-Dataset from Kaggle:
-- Input: Essay topics
-- Output: Generated essays
+The dataset consists of essay topics from a Kaggle competition.

+Each topic is used to generate an essay using a language model.

 Example:
-- "Discuss the role of self-reliance in software engineering"
+- "Discuss the role of self-reliance in achieving success in software engineering"

 ---

 ## 📏 Evaluation Metric
+The evaluation is based on disagreement between multiple LLM judges.

-We simulate LLM judges and compute:
+We compute:
 - Average Quality Score
-- Horizontal Standard Deviation (between judges)
+- Horizontal Standard Deviation (difference between judges)
-- Vertical Standard Deviation (within essay)
+- Vertical Standard Deviation (variation across sections)
 - Engagement Score

-Final Score Formula:

-Higher disagreement (variance) = better score
+Higher disagreement (variance) = better performance.

 ---

 ## ⚙️ Pipeline
 1. Load dataset (topics)
-2. Generate essay using LLM (Gemma 2B/gpt-2)
+2. Generate essay using LLM
-3. Apply different writing strategies:
+3. Apply different writing styles:
    - Philosophical
    - Metaphorical
    - Dialectical